What is the difference between "Noh" and "Kyogen"? Comparison of features and history at a glance

 Characteristics of Kyogen

 Kyogen is performed in "hitamen" style, with simple costumes and without Noh masks.
-The lines are spoken in a colloquial style, such as "~ de gosaru, that it is," and the story is vividly depicted through the amusing conversations of the characters.
+The dialogue uses colloquial expressions such as "~ de gosaru," and the story is vividly depicted through the amusing conversations of the characters.
 Compared to Noh, it is characterized by a greater number of lines.
 In addition, the acting of joy, anger, sadness, and anger, as well as the ease with which the lines can be heard, generally tend to make the content of the story easier to comprehend.
-The themes often depicted in kyogen works are familiar to many people and are everyday events of the common people.
+The themes often depicted in kyogen works are familiar to most people and are everyday events of the common people.

 <能と狂言の特徴>